 Affiliative behaviors, especially “allogrooming” or mutual grooming (licking of one cat by another), are frequently observed in cats living in colonies.
 This mutual grooming would have above all a social function, making it possible to establish and reinforce the affiliative links between the individuals.
-As a result, this behavior is more often expressed by cats who are related or have lived together for a long time.
+As a result, this behavior is more often expressed by cats who are related or have lived together for an extended time.

 However, mutual friction, head or body would not be presented in females between them, and males tend to stay closer to each other more often.
 (It should be noted that these two points concern sterilized indoor cats.)
-Cats sharing strong social ties would also be more likely to sleep in contact with each other.
+Cats sharing strong social ties would even be more likely to sleep in touch with one another .

-One can also evoke in affiliative behaviors greetings between cats with high tail, already mentioned in a previous paragraph.
+One also can evoke in affiliative behaviors greetings between cats with high tail, already mentioned during a previous paragraph.
 This signal would carry a message aimed at defusing conflicts, especially since the signal is noticeable from a distance.
-This behavior is also common between kittens and their mother, as well as in the relationship of the pet cat with its owner.
+This behavior is additionally common between kittens and their mother, also as within the relationship of the pet cat with its owner.

 Apart from the sexual nature of the female estrus, the behavior of “rolling” or rolling on the back is also manifested in young cats in the presence of older males, as well as in these males.
 It could be a form of submissive behavior, without being really comparable to the dominance relationships observed in the canine species.